-Higher level of digital relationship marketing comes with automation of communication.
-By doing this, one can achieve biggest savings, faster and better responses and have a seamless constant communication with their customers.
-This can be achieved either through the development of custom tools and processes or using existing tools such as Intercom, Kahuna, Urban Airship or many other that are on the market.
+A higher level of digital relationship marketing comes with the automation of communication.
+By doing this, one can achieve the biggest savings, faster and better responses and have seamless constant communication with their customers.
+This can be achieved either through the development of custom tools and processes or using existing tools such as Intercom, Kahuna, Urban Airship and many others that are on the market.
 Such tools can be connected to ERP systems as well as web or mobile analytics tools to create segments and different triggers for different messages and different types of communication.

 At this level it is important to notice that all digital relationship marketing activities can be measured, quantified and rated as successful or unsuccessful based on KPI’s that are set before starting those activities – either through standard analytics tools or through data that’s provided by automation tools themselves.

 A bright example of digital relationship marketing is Camping Village Šimuni.
-Two articles on this blog have shown that digital marketing cycle and user feedback are very important for the camp, and how they are an integral part of their digital relationship marketing.
+The digital marketing cycle and user feedback are very important for the camp and are an integral part of their digital relationship marketing.

 - to keep the constant communication with guests while removing the workload from camp’s employees

-- to improve guest’s satisfaction and create easy-to-use channel of communication
+- to improve guest’s satisfaction and create an easy-to-use channel of communication

 - to find an efficient way of gathering timely guest feedback